robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-subject/summer-week-9-ect-video.md

 carefully about what we assess and how we assess it.
 Designing and delivering formative assessment can help teachers make better decisions.

-### Presenter mainA great way of understanding what formative assessment is,
+### Presenter main

-is to consider the definition that Paul Black and Dylan William gave in their influential work ‘Inside the Black Box’.
+A great way of understanding what formative assessment is, is to consider the definition that Paul Black and Dylan William gave in their influential work ‘Inside the Black Box’.
 And assessment is formative if it leads a teacher to make a better decision about next steps.
 Effective formative assessment allows teachers to develop an understanding of how learning is going and to make decisions about